Sweet Minou Mystery

 “Mmm, mmm!
 Magnificent, don’t mind if I wrap up a box for your mom do you?”
 April’s dad knew how much work she put into her hand-rolled truffles, so always asked before hoarding anything.

 “Go ahead, dad,” April knew well enough to roll at least ten truffles extra for her mom, Madaleine Sokol.
-She was a tiny woman, but she lived on chocolate, really quite literally, so it was lucky that in her early twenties she ran into a rather goofy but charming budding pastry-chef/chocolatier at a bar on the Fourth of July.
+She was a small woman, but she lived on chocolate, so it was lucky that in her early twenties she ran into a rather goofy but charming budding pastry-chef/chocolatier at a bar on the Fourth of July.
 And it was lucky that she had accepted a dance with him in his cowboy boots.
 And it was lucky that she had given him her number.
 And it was lucky that she had become his wife.
 Life had not been easy, not even in a small way.
 But Leo was Madaleine’s lifeline when they had to make some serious decisions, and Madaleine was Leo’s life.

-“Thanks, sweetheart, and brownie points for me…” Leo smiled as he gently picked several chocolates off the rack and into a small golden paper box with a pink tissue inside.
+“Thanks, sweetheart, and brownie points for me…” Leo smiled as he gently picked several chocolates off the rack and into a small pink paper box with a white tissue inside.
 Through the door Leo heard the timer buzz off for the oven, and that commanded him back to the kitchen.
 “Oh one more thing…you didn’t happen to use the zester last night did you?
 Tony wanted to use it to zest some lemon peel for the brioche this morning, but we just couldn’t find it.”

-April thought a moment, “No, not at all, it should be where it usually is, in the drawer under the knife rack.”
+April thought for a moment, “No, not at all, it should be where it usually is, in the drawer under the knife rack.”

 “Funny, we looked everywhere, and just couldn’t find it.
 Let me know if you find it somewhere, or we might have to pick another one up today.”
 Leo strolled out purposefully.